mrmasterplan/TankWarsCodeChallenge/README.md

 # Tank Wars Game

 Welcome to the Tank Wars Game project!
-This game is an exciting, fast-paced battle where players maneuver tanks in a strategic environment, aiming to outwit and outlast their opponents.
+This game is an exciting, fast-paced battle where players maneuver up to four tanks in a strategic environment, aiming to outwit and outlast their opponents.
 The game is developed in Python, utilizing the Pygame library for rendering and game logic.

 ## Key Features